1562 Montrose - The Schoolboy Golfer

-Soon after there were 25 holes, including some holes on the South Links, although they were not all played on every occasion.
+A few years later, there were 25 holes, including some holes on the South Links, although they were not all played every time.

-From 1863, the Royal Montrose played 18 holes as a medal, technically making Montrose the second oldest 18-hole course after the Old Course at St Andrews.
+From 1863, the Royal Montrose regularly played an 18-hole Medal round, thereby making Montrose the second oldest 18-hole course after the Old Course at St Andrews.

-In 1866, they created a world record when there was a grand tournament using all 25 holes in a round.
+In 1866, the Club created a world record by organising a grand tournament using 25 holes in a round.
 This attracted Willie Park and Andrew Strath, two past Open Champions, and Jamie Anderson who would become Open Champion.
 The winner was William Doleman with a score of 112 for 25 holes.
-He was a prominent amateur golfer who was the leading amateur in many Opens between 1865 and 1872 and who was driving a bakers van for a living at the time of this victory.
+He was a prominent amateur golfer who was the leading amateur in many Opens between 1865 and 1872.

 Although, there have been significant further developments to the layout and location of the course since, several of the opening holes of the present day Medal course are played over the same ground as holes which have been played for centuries.

-Besides the Royal Montrose Golf Club, other clubs based here are the Montrose Mercantile founded in 1879 and the Montrose Caledonia founded in 1896.
-They play on the Medal Course, shown on the map above, which was redesigned by Willie Park in 1903 and which is administered by a Links Trust.
+The Montrose clubs all play on the Medal Course, shown on the map above, which was redesigned by Willie Park in 1903 and which is administered by a Links Trust.
 The Trust also runs the Broomfield Course, originally laid out as a 9-hole course, but extended to 18 holes in 1915.

 The Medal and Broomfield course are run by the Montrose Links Trust.